Laboratory for Analytical Chemistry

 Department of Applied Chemistry

-Our research group is relying on inkjet printing for the fabrication of small-sized and low-cost (bio)chemical sensing devices with optical signal transduction.
-A particularly interesting area of application for this printing technology is related to microfluidic paper-based analytical devices (µPADs).
-The philosophy behind µPADs is to provide extremely low-cost, simple to use, but still reliable analytical devices applicable for diagnostic or environmental analysis in low-resource settings, such as those encountered in developing countries or in home-healthcare situations.
+Our research group has more than 10 years of experience in the development of (microfluidic) paper-based analytical devices, (µ)PADs.
+These are analytical assay devices intended for general end users, allowing to monitor important clinical or environmental analytes at the point of need.
+The philosophy behind (µ)PADs is to provide low-cost, simple to use, but still reliable analytical devices applicable for diagnostic or environmental analysis in low-resource settings, such as those encountered in developing countries or in home-healthcare situations, for example.

 For specific information, please refer to our list of publications.